 The impact on energy demand and the energy system

 The Meso level in BRISKEE refers to the energy-demand/energy-system level (see project overview here).
-At at the energy-demand level the aim of the project is to implement the findings from the micro-level regarding consumer-decision-making in energy demand models and to provide European energy demand scenarios until 2030.
-These scenarios will take the great variety of consumers, countries and policies into account.
+At at the energy-demand level the aim of the project was to implement the findings from the micro-level regarding consumer-decision-making in energy demand models and to provide European energy demand scenarios until 2030.
+These scenarios take the great variety of consumers, countries and policies into account.

 Energy demand models are used widely in energy efficiency policy decision-making.
 Projecting long-term energy demand is an essential component in designing policies to increase energy efficiency.
 In order to be a useful tool, energy demand models have to provide the possibility of analyzing the impact of energy efficiency strategies and policy measures.

 One of the main aims of energy efficiency policy is to reduce the barriers to the adoption of energy efficient technologies and services.
 Currently, a so-called energy efficiency gap is observed between the actual uptake of energy efficiency innovations and the economically optimal level (both at the individual and societal level).
 A variety of market imperfections and other barriers that prevent the uptake of energy efficiency innovations have been discussed and include information asymmetries, split incentives, lack of interaction between user and producer, lack of awareness, lack of upfront capital.
 In order to effectively support a transformation of the market, it is essential to design policies that address these barriers.